wannier-berri/wannier-berri-org/source/index.rst

 Contact:
 ##############

-    *    Subscribe to `mailing list <https://physik.lists.uzh.ch/sympa/info/wannier-berri>`_ .
+    *    Please, ask any questions to the `mailing list <https://physik.lists.uzh.ch/sympa/info/wannier-berri>`_ .
+         Also updates to the code are announced there.
-         It is the **preferred** way of communication with the authors and other users, to ask any questions, report bugs, request new features, etc ).
+         It is the **preferred** way of communication with the authors and other users, to ask any questions, report bugs, request new features, etc.
-         Also consider searching through the mailing list `archive <https://physik.lists.uzh.ch/sympa/arc/wannier-berri>`_
+         Also please search through the mailing list `archive <https://physik.lists.uzh.ch/sympa/arc/wannier-berri>`_
     *    | GitHub repository: `<https://github.com/wannier-berri/wannier-berri>`_
          | |github|
     *    |github-follow|